Marshfield Cyclone: Tornado summary

 The tornado first touched down near Camp Bliss Springs, approximately 3 mi northeast of McDowell.
 The town of McDowell was hit by a separate tornado later in the day, but was never hit by the Marshfield tornado.
 The tornado moved to the east as it crossed Jenkins Creek before moving through Crane Creek Township.
-At around this time, two other weaker tornadoes may have ran parallel to the Marshfield tornado, producing damage paths to the north and south.
+At around this time, two other weaker tornadoes may have run parallel to the Marshfield tornado, producing damage paths to the north and south.
 The tornado lost and later regained its condensation funnel as it moved through Stone County.
 The tornado then moved through Christian County to the south of Clever, before moving approximately 1 mi north of Boaz.
-Shortly after passsing near Boaz, the tornado tracked through Greene County, near the town of Nixa.
+Shortly after passing near Boaz, the tornado tracked through Greene County, near the town of Nixa.
 Professor F.E.
 Nipher, who was a professor at Washington University in St. Louis conducted a damage survey of the tornado's path through Greene County; he noted that the path reached a maximum width of 1800 ft in county limits.
 The tornado killed seven and injured sixteen others in Greene County, producing extensive structural damage to southeastern Springfield.